Group Testing: An Information Theory Perspective

-\section{Appendix: Comparison of combinatorial and i.i.d. priors}
+\section{Appendix: Comparison of combinatorial and\\ i.i.d.~priors}

-\markright{\slshape APPENDIX: COMPARISON OF PRIORS} \rev{ In this technical appendix, we discuss the relationship between combinatorial and i.i.d.~priors for the defective set.
+\markright{\slshape APPENDIX: COMPARISON OF PRIORS} In this technical appendix, we discuss the relationship between combinatorial and i.i.d.~priors for the defective set.
 We tend to use the combinatorial prior throughout this survey, so new readers can safely skip this appendix on first reading.

-Recall the two related prior distributions on the defective set $\K$: \begin{itemize} \item Under the {\em combinatorial prior}, there are exactly $k$ defective items, and the defective set $\K$ is uniformly random over the $\binom nk$ possible subsets of that size. \item Under the {\em i.i.d.~prior}, each item is defective independently with a given probability $\qq \in (0,1)$, and hence the number of defectives $k = |\K|$ is distributed as $k \sim {\rm Binomial}(n,\qq)$, with $\EE[ k ] = n\qq$.
+Recall the two related prior distributions on the defective set $\K$: \begin{itemize} \item Under the {\em combinatorial prior}, there are exactly $k$ defective items, and the defective set $\K$ is uniformly random over the $\binom nk$ possible subsets of that size. \item Under the {\em i.i.d.~prior}, each item is defective independently with a given probability $\qq \in (0,1)$, and hence the number of defectives $k = |\K|$ is distributed as $k \sim {\rm Binomial}(n,\qq)$, with $\EE( k ) = n\qq$.
 For brevity, we adopt the notation $\overline{k} = n\qq$. \end{itemize}

-Intuitively, when the (average) number of defectives is large, one should expect the combinatorial prior with parameter $k$ to behave similarly to the i.i.d.~prior with a matching choice of $\overline{k}$, since in the latter case we have $k = \overline{k} (1+o(1))$ with high probability, due to standard binomial concentration bounds.
+Intuitively, when the (average) number of defectives is large, one should expect the combinatorial prior with parameter $k$ to behave similarly to the i.i.d.~prior with a matching choice of $\overline{k}$, since in the latter case we have $k = \overline{k} (1+o(1))$ with high probability due to standard binomial concentration bounds.